 When Doylestown temperatures begin to rise in the summer, it can be impossible to find relief from the heat.
 Having air conditioning definitely helps, but the only problem is it can get expensive to run your AC nonstop.
 Here, your Doylestown AC experts offer tips to keep your home cool in the heat of summer, without having to depend completely on your AC.

 Your attic is exposed to the heat of the sun, especially if you don’t have any shade-providing trees in sight.
 As a result, it can get as much as 20 to 30 degrees hotter than the floors below.
 Unfortunately, as your attic continues to hold onto that hot air, it inevitably will begin to heat the whole house.
 You can use the following steps to reduce heat in your attic:

 - Install Roof Attic Fans: There are several options available including gable fans, roof-mounted fans and even smart attic fans that adapt their speed to accommodate heat levels.

 - Insulate Your Attic: Check your attic insulation and look for ways to prevent the hot air from entering the floors below.
-You might need to add insulation across the attic floor as well as the walls to keep your home cooler.
+You might need to add insulation with the help of your Doylestown HVAC specialists across the attic floor as well as the walls to keep your home cooler.